Recent Events in Manchester, England and Study Abroad

-The Center for International Education joins the rest of the CSU community in expressing our grief and sadness at the horrific recent attacks in France, Turkey, Indonesia and elsewhere.
+The Center for International Education joins the rest of the CSU community in expressing our grief and sadness at the horrific recent attacks in Belgium, France, Turkey, Indonesia and elsewhere.
 Although no CSU students or faculty were participating in study abroad programs in any of these locations, we want to express our sympathy for the victims' families and friends and extend our moral support to the people of Manchester.
 We especially want to extend our support to friends at our partner institution, Manchester Metro University.

 As you may know, on 23 May, British Prime Minister Theresa May raised the UK terror threat to its highest level, "Critical."
 This move is the result of investigators being unable to rule out whether the Manchester bombing suspect acted alone.
 Given these events the Center wants all students, faculty, staff and parents of students to know that we have and will continue to monitor very carefully developments world-wide.
 Our preparations and precautions always include the following:

 - Review of the daily briefings from the U.S. Department of State's Bureau of Diplomatic Security (OSAC is for non-military U.S. organizations).

 - Enrolling all CSU study abroad students and faculty in the U.S. Department of State's Smart Traveler Enrollment Program (STEP).
 All STEP enrollees receive immediately all U.S. government information relevant to their location while on a study abroad program.

-We will continue to monitor developments in France and elsewhere in the world as we have done in the past.
+We will continue to monitor developments around the world as we have done in the past.
 The university places the very highest priority upon the safety and security of all students, faculty and staff at all points from initial review of a study abroad program to the return of participants from a study abroad program.

 CIE Mission Statement